Melissa Thompson is a patient advocate, health/care strategist, technologist, entrepreneur, and cancer patient.

 Melissa was the founder and CEO of TalkSession – a healthcare technology platform that virtually integrated mental healthcare providers with patients, using superior predictive analytics for remote patient monitoring and care.

-Melissa was lauded Entrepreneur of the Year and Innovator of the Year, awarded by the International Women in Business (2013).
+Melissa was lauded as Entrepreneur of the Year and Innovator of the Year, awarded by the International Women in Business (2013).
 Melissa was selected as a “Healthcare Transformer” for the GE & StartUp Health Academy and is an active alumna of non-profit, Springboard Enterprises’ Life Sciences.

 WIRED’s Dec.
 2013 issue featured TalkSession, guest-curated by Bill Gates, as a “game-changer” under Gates’ headline essay, “Let’s Fix the World.“